Shadow of the Vampire (2000) – What Happened to This Horror Movie?

 The What Happened to This Horror Movie series looks back at Shadow of the Vampire, which goes behind the scenes of Nosferatu

 If there’s one horror genre that gets the blood pumping in this particular gore-hound; it’s vampires!
-Ever since the German silent classic, Nosferatu: A Symphony of Horror, bared its teeth way back in 1922, I’ve been obsessed with the genre.
+Ever since the German classic, Nosferatu: A Symphony of Horror, one of the greatest silent films ever made, bared its teeth way back in 1922, I’ve been obsessed with the genre.
 And no, you cheeky undead humanoid creatures, I’m not old enough to have caught that movie way back when.
 I can’t even remember where I first caught the sight of Max Schreck as Count Orlok, but it left a lasting impression.
 Ever since, I’ve gorged on human blood, figuratively speaking of course, with everything from The Lost Boys, Bram Stoker’s Dracula and Let the Right One In, to more action oriented series like Blade and Underworld.
 Plus many, many more.
 The small screen has also had its fair share of awesome vampire action, with the countless TV re-imaginings of Dracula, the sex and claret spilling extravaganza that was True Blood, plus of course, the hilarious What We Do in the Shadows, on both the big and small screen.
 Leading up to the early noughties, the vampire genre had been simmering nicely, if not spectacularly, and the nineties brought us the aforementioned Bram Stoker’s Dracula plus other fun entries like From Dusk Till Dawn.
 We also got a young Kirsten Dunst drinking blood alongside Tom Cruise in platform shoes, in the better-than-you-may-remember Interview with the Vampire from 1994.
 These are just a few examples of how the genre had legs, or should that be fangs?
 However, for every decent entry, we also got prize turkeys like the lamentable Eddie Murphy horror comedy, Vampire in Brooklyn.
 So, by the time the year 2000 arrived, it also brought a deeply bizarre black horror-comedy about the Nosferatu vampire legend, with awesomely absurd central performances, including a vampire performance that you could legitimately compare to the silent 1922 classic.
 However, looking back on Shadow of the Vampire (watch it HERE) twenty four years after it was first released, does it still have fangs?
 Terrible jokes aside, let’s find out here on WTF happened to Shadow of the Vampire.

 On March 4, 1922, eager members of the public filtered into the Marble Hall of the Berlin Zoological Garden to witness horror movie history with the aforementioned Nosferatu: A Symphony of Horror.
 The legendary silent movie opens with a young clerk traveling to see a wealthy count at his castle in the mountains.
 When he gets there, a tall man dressed all in black greets him.
 Before long the clerk soon begins to realize that his host has been spending his days asleep in a coffin beneath the building and may in fact be a blood sucking vampire.
 The movie brought many memorable images to the big screen that have been pilfered ever since; Count Orlok’s shadow creeping across a wall, or his fatal reaction to sunlight, are now tropes of the genre the film helped to create.
 However, Nosferatu’s innovations were overshadowed by a copyright battle over the film’s blatant similarity to Bram Stoker’s famed 1897 novel, Dracula, the result of which burned all but one existing print.
 Much like a vampire in the sunlight.